google/WebFundamentals/src/content/en/fundamentals/security/prevent-mixed-content/fixing-mixed-content.md

 The downside of using `block-all-mixed-content` is, perhaps obviously, that all content is blocked.
 This is a security improvement, but it means that these resources are no longer available on the page.
-This might break features and content your users expect to be available.
+This might break features and content that your users expect to be available.